 While the names of the grants and/or scholarships that make up the student's gift aid may change from year-to-year, the total dollar amount of institutional grants and scholarships will not total less than that received in the student's initial year.

 Students who are awarded institutional scholarships and grants, are required to be enrolled full-time during the academic year, not including summer.
 They can receive institutional aid in equal amounts during enrolled quarters.
 If a student were to graduate early, they would only be eligible to receive the quarterly disbursement, which means that they cannot receive more than 1/3 of the total award in any given quarter.

-For incoming freshmen, institutional gift aid is guaranteed for four years (12 quarters) to apply toward one degree with one major.
-For incoming transfer students, the institutional gift aid guarantee is for the number of years remaining to expected degree completion based on the class standing assigned by the Office of the Registrar when the transfer student is admitted.
-For example, institutional gift aid for a transfer student admitted as a junior will be guaranteed for two years (six quarters).
+For incoming first year students, institutional (Seattle University) gift aid is guaranteed for four years (12 quarters) to apply toward one degree with one major.
+For incoming transfer students, the institutional gift aid guarantee is as follows:

 Students must be continuously enrolled at Seattle University to retain their institutional gift aid guarantee.
 If, for example, a student leaves Seattle University for two quarters and then returns, the guarantee made initially is no longer in effect.

 Because institutional gift aid is guaranteed at the same level for each year a student maintains eligibility, and tuition often increases from year to year, it's important for students and their families to have a financial plan in place for the entire span of the student's enrollment.